mheap/nexmo-developer/_use_cases/en/trancribe-amazon-api.md

 ### Defining the answer webhook

-The `/webhooks/answer` endpoint responds to an incoming call with a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference) that tells Nexmo how to handle the call.
+The `/webhooks/answer` endpoint responds to an incoming call with a [Nexmo Call Control Object (NCCO)](/voice/voice-api/ncco-reference) that tells Vonage how to handle the call.

 It uses a `connect` action to call your other personal number and a `record` action to record the call audio, specifying that there are two input `channels`.
 The `record` action triggers a `POST` request to the `/webhooks/recording` endpoint when the call completes: